wongfei/ue4-mediapipe-plugin/README.md

 # UE4 MediaPipe plugin

-WARNING: this project is experimental and recommended for experienced UE4 developers
+WARNING: this project is experimental and recommended for experienced developers only!

-Platforms: UE4.26/4.27 (Windows ONLY, other will not be supported)
+Platforms: UE 4.27 / 5.0 (Windows ONLY, other will not be supported)

 2D features: Face, Iris, Hands, Pose, Holistic